inknos/dotfiles/README.md

 # dotfiles

 These are my dotfiles.
 There is a python script that installs and backs up everything.
+Installation and backup steps work well, the rest is... eeeeh, it's a cruel world.
+They would "work" on Fedora+GNOME.

 ```
 $ ./install.py